 These days it seems like we don’t have enough time in the day to do everything we need to do.
 How often have you heard: There are not enough hours in the day!
 I have no time to work out.
 I don’t have enough time for social media.
 Whatever the excuse is, we all have a lot on our plate.
-The question is: how does one find more time in the day?
+How does one find more time in the day?
+Is there a secret to getting more done with less effort?

 1. Ask smart questions about your email inbox